INS Vikrant (1961): Early service

+That December, the ship was deployed for Operation Vijay (the code name for the annexation of Goa) off the coast of Goa, with a contingent of 12 Sea Hawks.
+INS Vikrant was a part of the Carrier Task Group, including INS Delhi, INS Kuthar, INS Kirpan, INS Khukri, and INS Rajput.
+The carrier fleet did not see action during the conflict, only enforcing a maritime blockade in the Arabian sea to portuguese shipping.
+Vikrant did not see action and patrolled along the coast to deter foreign interference.
+The ship had conducted several maritime exercises off the coast of Kochi and Kutch until May 1965, when she was dry-docked to refit equipment.
+Consequently, she did not participate in the Indo-Pakistani War of 1965 the following September.
+She also made a brief deployment to the Andaman and Nicobar Islands following the conclusion of the war.

 In June 1970, Vikrant was docked at the Naval Dockyard, Bombay, due to many internal fatigue cracks and fissures in the water drums of her boilers that could not be repaired by welding.
 As replacement drums were not available locally, four new ones were ordered from Britain, and Naval Headquarters issued orders to not use the boilers until further notice.
 On 26 February 1971 the ship was moved from Ballard Pier Extension to the anchorage without replacement drums.
 The main objective behind this move was to light up the boilers at reduced pressure, and work up the main and flight deck machinery that had been idle for almost seven months.
 On 1 March, the boilers were ignited, and basin trials up to 40 revolutions per minute (RPM) were conducted.
 Catapult trials were conducted on the same day.

 The ship began preliminary sea trials on 18 March and returned two days later.
 Trials were again conducted on 26–27 April.
 The navy decided to limit the boilers to a pressure of 400 psi and the propeller revolutions to 120 RPM ahead and 80 RPM astern, reducing the ship's speed to 14 kn.
 With the growing expectations of a war with Pakistan in the near future, the navy started to transfer its ships to strategically advantageous locations in Indian waters.
 The primary concern of Naval Headquarters about the operation was the serviceability of Vikrant.
 When asked his opinion regarding the involvement of Vikrant in the war, Fleet Operations Officer Captain Gulab Mohanlal Hiranandani told the Chief of the Naval Staff Admiral Sardarilal Mathradas Nanda: